 - NOTES: 1.
 Table used to disable compressors for maintenance purposes.
-The - Table Used to disable compressors for maintenance purposes.
+The - Table used to disable compressors for maintenance purposes.
 The capacity control will consider that these compressors (once set to YES) are failed manually (no alarm will appear).
 Enter unit size.
 This item allows the controls to determine capacity of each compressor and the total number of fans on each circuit based on a compressor arrangement array (can be viewed in table FACTORY2).
-It is not necessary to enter compressor capacity and number of fans on each circuit See the 2004 Installation Instruction for main information. - cuit.
+It is not necessary to enter compressor capacity and number of fans on each circuit based on each circuit based on a compressor arrangement array (can be viewed in table FACTORY2).
+It is not necessary to enter compressor capacity and number of fans on each circuit base the 20% Instellation leartwrition for more information. - cuit.
 See the 30XA Installation Instructions for more information.
 3. Number of fans controlled directly by a variable speed fan actuator using 0 to 10 vdc signal.
 This will enable the controls to determine the remaining discrete fan staging outputs from the total fans on each circuit.

-- 4. Used for extra functions with the purpose of energy management such as occupancy override switch, ice storage, setpoint reset, and demand limit.
+Used for extra functions with the purpose of energy management such as occupancy override switch, ice storage, setpoint reset, and demand limit.
+Compressor capacity will be automatically determined if unit size entered in FACTORY table matches the values in the unit compressor configura-tion table. tion table.

-5. Compressor capacity will be automatically determined if unit size entered in FACTORY table matches the values in the unit compressor configuration table. - Total number of fans includes fans controlled by a variable speed fan.
+Total number of fans includes fans controlled by a variable speed fan.
 This value will be automatically populated if unit size entered in FACTORY table matches the values in the unit compressor configuration table.
+6.